 Louann is a blue-collar town, with 47.27% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Louann is a town of sales and office workers, transportation and shipping workers, and service providers.
 There are especially a lot of people living in Louann who work in office and administrative support (27.27%), law enforcement and fire fighting (18.18%), and teaching (7.27%).

-Overall, Louann’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Louann’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 The percentage of adults in Louann with college degrees is slightly lower than the national average of 21.84% for all communities.
 16.19% of adults in Louann have a bachelor's degree or advanced degree.